rhobots-ai/rhobots-flow/SETUP_GUIDE.md

 # Setup Guide

-This guide explains how to use the setup script to customize the Autobots for your project.
+This guide explains how to use the setup script to customize the App Template for your project.

 ## Quick Start